Leo (2023 Indian film): Controversies

 Following the release of the song "Naa Ready", Pattali Makkal Katchi president and MP Anbumani Ramadoss asked Vijay to stop promoting smoking scenes in the film.
 Chennai-based RTI Selvam filed an online complaint against the film with the Chennai Police Commissioner asking for action against Vijay under the Narcotic Drugs and Psychotropic Substances Act.
 The complaint stated that through the song, Vijay was glorifying the consumption of drugs.
 On 26 June 2023, Selvam submitted his complaint in person as well.
 A ban on the film was also demanded.
 As a result, the song was censored with less smoking scenes and some lyrics were modified under the suggestion of the Central Board of Film Certification (CBFC).

 The background dancers, who were a part of the song, claimed that despite repeated requests, the makers are yet to pay them their full remuneration for their work.
 The production team clarified that the payment was sent to the Tamil Nadu Film, Television Dancers & Dance Directors Union (TANTTNNIS) for the registered members.

 After the release of the trailer, the usage of expletives by Vijay was widely criticised.
 Later, the CBFC sent legal notices to theatres for screening the uncertified trailer.
 As a result, 43 seconds of the film were cut, with instances of gore and violence either blurred or replaced, although the runtime remained mostly unaffected.

 Future

 In early August 2023, it was reported that the film would have a sequel, marking Vijay's first venture into a sequel project.
 The production for the sequel was reportedly expected to start in 2025 after Lokesh completes Coolie, Kaithi 2 and a sequel to Vikram.
 On 28 December, Lokesh commented about Leo 2, and said it would commence soon after Coolie finishes its production.
 However, on 2 February 2024, Vijay announced he would be shifting to politics full-time after completing two more films without mentioning Leo 2, leading to netizens assuming the project was dropped.
 That November, Lokesh himself questioned the project's viability.

+In other media

+Sandy Master and Janany Kunaseelan briefly reprise their roles in Karuppu (2026), in a scene that pays homage to the café fight scene from Leo.
+Additionally, a character resembling Parthiban makes a faceless cameo in the same scene, portrayed by an unidentified actor.